rackspace-cookbooks/contributing/CONTRIBUTING.md

 # General
 * The following document will serve as a guide on what and how to contribute to any cookbook within [rackspace-cookbooks](http://github.com/rackspace-cookbooks/).
+* The cookbookname, attribute namespace and git repo should all have the same name
+ * i.e. rackspace_yum

+## Attributes
+* All attributes should by ruby symbols instead of strings
+ * i.e. `default[:rackspace_apache]` instead of `default['apache']`
+* All Attributes namespace should match the cookbook name
+ * i.e. `default[:rackspace_user]`
+* All Attributes that will be written a configuration file must fall under a [:config] hash
+ * i.e. `default[:rackspace_apache][:config]`

 ## Licensing
 * All Cookbooks must be Apache 2.0 licensed.
 * Include a `LICENSE` file in the top level directory of the cookbook with the Apache 2.0 Official license
 * Include a `License and Authors` section of the `README.md`.
-See example at [chef-client](https://github.com/rackspace-cookbooks/chef-client)
+See example at [rackspace-user](https://github.com/rackspace-cookbooks/rackspace-user)
 * If you've forked the cookbook from another repo, please add notes attributing the original work to that repo

 ## README.md / Documentation
 * Please include a README.md file in the cookbook root directory.
-* Please include Descriptions, Platform support, notes, nots on recipes, attributes, etc
+* Please include Descriptions, Platform support, notes, nots on recipes, attributes, CONTRIBUTING and testing specifications.

 ## CHANGELOG.md
 * Please include a `CHANGELOG.md` in the cookbook root directory